microsoft/ML-For-Beginners/8-Reinforcement/README.md

 Instead of looking for existing game data, **Reinforcement Learning** (RL) is based on the idea of *making the computer play* many times and observing the result.
 Thus, to apply Reinforcement Learning, we need two things:

-- **An environment** and **a simulator** which allows us to play a game many times.
+- **An environment** and **a simulator** which allow us to play a game many times.
 This simulator would define all the game rules as well as possible states and actions.

 - **A reward function**, which would tell us how well we did during each move or game.